top of page

 A: Yes, I ship anywhere in the world.

-How do I order cards, prints or originals/commissions?
+How do I order cards, prints, pillows, originals and/or commissions?

-A.1: You can purchase cards on my Etsy page and for prints and originals please email me to get a shipping estimate.
+A.1: You can purchase cards and pillows from my Etsy store.
+For prints and originals please email me with your address to get a shipping estimate.
 From there, I will send you an invoice via PayPal.

-A.2: Commissions are a unique purchase, please email to discuss commissions in more depth.
+A.2: Commissions are a unique purchase, please contact me to discuss what you're looking for.

 What are your shipping charges?

-A: I calculate shipping charges per item(s) ordered and where/how quickly my customer would like them delivered.
-Please email me for a shipping estimate to your area
+A: I calculate shipping charges per item(s) ordered and where/how quickly my customer would like them delivered as well as if there needs to be insurance and/or a signature required.
+Please email me for a shipping estimate to your area.

 FAQ on Art